Fill up on the cheap

 Add a sprinkling of thyme and cayenne pepper, a final spray of cooking oil and mix together with your hands thoroughly.

-Place tray in upper shelf of the oven and time 30 minutes, then turn the ingredients with a spatula and bake for a further 20 minutes, or when the potatoes are cooked.
+Place the tray on the upper shelf of the oven and time 30 minutes, then turn the ingredients with a spatula and bake for a further 20 minutes, or when the potatoes are cooked.
 The peppers should be slightly blackened at the edges.

 Serve with salad and fresh bread.